ElcoK/BigData_AED/week3/lecture.md

 #### **Hyperparameter tuning**

 This involves selecting the best set of hyperparameters for a model, which can greatly impact its performance.
-Grid search and random search are common methods used for hyperparameter tuning.
+Grid search and random search are common methods used for hyperparameter tuning:

-*Note: Model **hyperparameters** are parameters that are set before training a machine learning model and cannot be learned from the data during the training process.
+-Model **hyperparameters** are parameters that are set before training a machine learning model and cannot be learned from the data during the training process.
 They are different from model parameters, which are learned from the data and determine the model's output.
 Examples of hyperparameters include the learning rate in gradient descent, the number of trees in a random forest, the regularization strength in a linear regression, the number of hidden layers in a neural network, and the number of clusters in a K-Means algorithm.
-Hyperparameters play a crucial role in determining the model's performance and must be chosen carefully.*
+Hyperparameters play a crucial role in determining the model's performance and must be chosen carefully.

 #### **Bias-variance tradeoff**